Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 How Does This Create Restaurant-Quality Flavor So Quickly?

-Traditional French technique called 'monter au beurre' transforms a small amount of soy-enriched pan juices into a silky, glossy sauce.
-By whisking cold butter into the warm liquid off the heat, you create a stable emulsion that stays light and amber-colored instead of turning heavy or greasy.
+Traditional French technique called 'monter au beurre' transforms a reduced saké, marinade, and chicken broth base into a silky, glossy sauce.
+By whisking cold butter into the warm liquid off the heat, you create a stable emulsion that lightly thickens without turning greasy.

 Food science shows that flash-frying at high heat creates a deep crust through the Maillard reaction while keeping the center rare and tender.
-The brief 15-minute marinade with honey and vinegar lightly seasons the surface without overwhelming the beef or turning it mushy.
+The brief 15-minute marinade seasons the surface without overwhelming the beef or turning it mushy.

 Professional chefs know that cooking mushrooms in a dry, smoking-hot pan first drives out their moisture and concentrates their natural umami.
-Only after they turn golden do you add the sesame oil and spices, which bloom their aromatics from the residual heat and create that addictive Korean banchan flavor.
+Dressing them with lime, olive oil, sesame oil, mint, and fried garlic keeps the salad fresh, aromatic, and bright against the rich beef.

 Ingredients